soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 This is the exact implementation of `PauliList.group_commuting` under Qiskit.
 Now, instead of 5 measurements, only 3 measurements are needed to sample all the Pauli strings once.
 This is a 40% reduction in the number of measurements, demonstrating the importance of Pauli grouping in VQE.

 ## Final Remarks
+Graph theory is a powerful tool that can be applied to many problems in quantum computing and beyond.
+For performance-critical applications, rustworkx provides a fast and efficient implementation of graph data structure and algorithms.
+The library is still in its early stage of development and more features will be added in the future.
+For those interested in contributing or finding out more about the project, please check out the [GitHub repository](https://github.com/Qiskit/rustworkx).